mojitocoder/guide-to-react/README.md

 ReactDOM.render(element, rootElement)
 ```

-4. `jsx` is the syntax extension to JS that is used to build UI
-+ Babel is needed to compile `jsx` in to plain Javascript, e.g.
+4. `jsx` is the syntax extension to JS that is used to build UI.
+Babel is needed to compile `jsx` in to plain Javascript, e.g.
 ```jsx
 const element = <div className="container">Hello</div>
 ```